Amaxx10/HERE_SPIT_HACKATHON_2025/README.md

 Our comprehensive geospatial intelligence solution addresses critical challenges in Point of Interest (POI) data accuracy and validation.
 The platform combines advanced machine learning algorithms with sophisticated spatial analysis techniques to automatically detect, analyze, and classify incorrectly placed POIs across Singapore's urban landscape.
 Through our innovative multi-platform approach, we're transforming how businesses and municipalities ensure location data integrity and make informed decisions based on reliable geospatial information.

 Our solution has successfully analyzed over 3,000 POIs, achieving intelligent classification with confidence scoring and providing actionable insights through spatial pattern analysis.
-The platform features advanced analytics using Z-score, IQR, DBSCAN clustering, and Local Outlier Factor algorithms to detect spatial anomalies with 87% accuracy rate.
+The platform features advanced analytics using Z-score, IQR, DBSCAN clustering.
 By implementing a comprehensive data pipeline that processes raw shapefile data through multiple validation layers, we provide businesses with the tools they need to maintain high-quality location databases and improve their mapping services.

 ![POI Map](https://drive.google.com/uc?export=view&id=14zaohAwcx3-pLaaR62Kf_csdEGZqhGQR)